sdsc/chemistry-roll/README.md

 make ROLLCOMPILER=intel ROLLMPI=mpich2 ROLLNETWORK=mx
 ```

-The build process currently supports one or more of the values "intel", "pgi",
+The build process currently supports one of the values "intel", "pgi",
 and "gnu" for the `ROLLCOMPILER` variable, defaulting to "gnu".
 It supports
 `ROLLMPI` values "openmpi" and "mvapich2", defaulting to "openmpi".
 It uses any `ROLLNETWORK` variable value(s) to load appropriate mpi modules,